 Quick cost sanity-check

-- SMS: ~2 single segments per lead = 800 segments.
-On the Starter tier that's 800 × ($0.0084 + $0.0045) = $10.32/mo.
-Rounding, call it a tenner.
+- SMS (the ReadySMS side): ~2 single segments per lead = 800 segments.
+On the Standard tier that's 800 × ($0.02 + $0.0045) = $19.60/mo.

 Don't skip the compliance basics

 Speed is not an excuse to text people who didn't opt in.
 A web form submission is generally consent to respond to that inquiry — that's the cleanest footing for the instant SMS.
-ReadySMS records opt-in attestation, honors STOP automatically across campaigns, and enforces quiet hours based on the recipient's area, so a 2 AM form fill doesn't trigger a 2 AM call.
+ReadySMS records opt-in attestation, honors STOP automatically across campaigns, and enforces quiet hours based on the recipient's area, so a 2 AM form fill doesn't trigger a 2 AM text.
 For higher-risk lists, a TCPA & DNC litigator scrub at $0.005/contact is cheap insurance against $500–$1,500-per-text exposure.

 None of this makes you lawsuit-proof — consent is your responsibility — but it keeps the fast workflow from becoming a fast way to get filtered or sued.
 The quiet-hours rules post goes deeper if your leads span time zones.